THE 2026 TEA Harvest

 TEA Terroir and BRACKEN

 Our teas represent the first Camellia Sinensis to be grown in the Eola-Amity Hills.
 When we arrived at Bracken I was keen to experiment with growing tea, and purchased several dozen plants from Minto Island Tea Growers.
 Minto Island is generally known as the pioneering tea outpost of Oregon - planted over three decades ago.
 Their tea gardens are grown in the sedimentary soils along Willamette River, in a sheltered area amidst tall trees.
-Our site, of course, is quite exposed and windy, so these first plants I sourced from Minto expired within the first season.
+Our site, of course, is quite exposed and windy, with volcanic soils - so these first plants I sourced from Minto expired within the first season.
 Totally unfazed by this sheer failure, and determined to tackle the challenge from a new direction, I purchased seedlings from yet another local nursery.
-These second set of seedlings were grown from seeds sourced from Korea - a variety with smaller leaves that is said to be more cold resistant than many other clones of the tea species.
+These second set of seedlings were grown from seeds sourced from Korea - a variety with smaller leaves that is said to be more cold resistant than many other clones of the tea species partially due to its relatively smaller leaf size.
 Sure enough, these plants have now endured four winters of ice storms, wind…and all sorts of hail.
 After winter has its way with them, these bedraggled little critters are quite amazing in that they regenerate.
-Their tender leaves of Spring and Summer surprisingly provide us with some beautiful, unique teas so I set to picking, working with much care and mindfulness through the plants - taking only the most tender buds and leaves.
+Their tender leaves of Spring and Summer surprisingly provide us with some beautiful, unique teas.
+I set to picking, working with much care and mindfulness through the plants - taking only the most tender buds and leaves.
 Then, after many hours of rolling and drying these leaves, I am able to brew these leaves in search of some consistent semblance of terroir.
 Tea processing is endlessly complex and interesting - and I can guarantee you that there is nothing efficient or cost-effective about this work - at all.
 Rather, it is a passion for something drives us to focus and improve.
 It is my hope these tea oddities, these labors of love that have captivated me, increasingly help inform my understanding of the uniqueness of Bracken.
-Each growing site has its individuality, as does each preparation.
+Each growing site has its individuality, as does each tea and preparation.

 A Loose leaf PRIMER

 Obviously, the United States does not have an established culture of loose leaf teas to the extent that societies in Asia have built.
-Some teas have affinities for certain conditions, I offer here some basic pointers towards a tea brewing methodology that I hope will bring you much enjoyment and fulfillment in steeping our teas - a means to bringing out their noblest qualities.
+Some teas have affinities for certain conditions, so I offer here some basic pointers towards a tea brewing methodology that I hope will bring you much enjoyment and fulfillment in steeping our teas - a means to bringing out their noblest qualities.
 There are a range of tools and equipment that can improve, refine, and heighten the tea making experience.
 However, all you need to begin is tea, a teapot, a cup, and a way to boil water.
-Do not despair if you do not have a teapot, then an infuser, clean French press, or pitcher and mesh strainer can work.
+Do not despair if you do not have a teapot, as an infuser, a clean French press, or a pitcher and mesh strainer can work.
 From there, I would suggest using a digital scale (preferably accurate to 0.1 g) and an electric kettle.
 These will go a long way to make your tea brewing faster, more accurate, and more consistent.
 Then, I would recommend acquiring a high-quality, all-purpose teapot, such as a well-built kyusu or gaiwan.
 Using proper teaware will make the tea taste better and elevate your experience.

 Measure out your tea and water